vkbo/novelWriter/docs/source/write_structure.rst

 ==============

-Each text partition indicated by a heading of any level, can contain references to tags set in the supporting documents of the project.
+Each text partition indicated by a heading of any level, can contain references to tags set in the supporting notes of the project.
 The references are gathered by the indexer and used to generate the outline view on the :guilabel:`Outline` tab of how the different parts of the novel are connected.

 References and tags are also clickable in the document editor and viewer, making it easy to navigate between reference notes while writing.
 Clicked links are always opened in the view panel.